In light of the current COVID-19 Government advice will be postponing all SSCP courses/seminars/learning events until 30th April 2020.

-The courses below are mainly free of charge.
+The courses and resources below are mainly free of charge.
+The SSCP is not responsible for the quality and content on external websites.
 Agencies are advised to check with the individual providers for any fees that may be applied.

-The SSCP would welcome any feedback you have after completing the e-learning courses below, please e-mail the SSCP Training team
+The SSCP would welcome any feedback you have, please email the SSCP Training team

 1 in 20 children in the UK has been sexually abused.
 Many of these young people wanted to disclose their abuse at the time - but didn't feel like they could.
 Sadly, too often the signs that children and young people are being sexually abused or exploited are being missed because professionals don't know what to look for.
 To combat this problem the Department of Health and the national charity The Children's Society have developed an engaging and interactive hour long eLearning course alongside resources.
 This is designed to enable workers to spot the signs of child sexual abuse and exploitation, and help them create an environment where young people are more likely to disclose.